zcaceres/20-dollar-react-dev/README.md

 - Do the [30 Days of Javascript challenge](https://javascript30.com/).
 Save all your projects to a git repo on your Github!

+> Remember, when you get stuck *Google the error*.

 ## Step 3: Get Ready for Modern JS Apps:
 Watch the FreeCodeCamp videos: The DOM, Javascript Lingo, Chrome Developer Tools